vyca2017/content/content/blog/2017-03-14-graphql-up/2017-03-14-graphql-up.md

 # Introducing `graphql-up`

 GraphQL is an amazing technology that makes working with APIs for frontend developers a breeze.
 However, just to try out GraphQL, you first have to develop your own GraphQL backend.
-This takes a lot of time until you can even write your first query.
+This takes a lot of time until you can even run your first query.

 At Graphcool, **we want to make it as easy as possible to get started with GraphQL.** That's why we've built [`graphql-up`](https://graph.cool/graphql-up/), a command-line tool that lets you spin up a ready-to-use GraphQL API by simply providing a GraphQL schema that describes your data model.